-We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business, as well as tomodern slavery and human trafficking in the current context.
+We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business, as well as highlighting the extent of the global exposure and the volume of victims in modern slavery.
 Whilst the risk exposures are low due to the nature of our business and core services, we are committed to making sure our employees stay alert and know what to do, should they identify any suspicious activity.

-Our control objectives are mapped against risks and designed to classify the control type, outline the purpose of the control and why it exists, and how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented, and reported.
-We continue raising awareness within the wider community through blogs on modern slavery.
+Our control objectives are mapped against enterprise risks and designed to classify the control type, outline the purpose of the control and why it exists.
+We also define how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented, and reported.
+We continue raising awareness within the wider community through internal campaigns to maintain a reasonable level of vigilance.